Mashpoe/c-vector/README.md

 This design was inspired by anitrez's [Simple Dynamic Strings](https://github.com/antirez/sds/).

-This library performs compile-time type checks via the preprocessor, which make sure the pointer type of a vector corresponds to the type of its contents.
+This library uses the preprocessor to perform compile-time type checks, which make sure the pointer type of a vector corresponds to the type of its contents.
 The type checks are done using GCC's `typeof` operator, which is only implemented in some compilers, such as Clang and GCC, and will not work under the Visual Studio C compiler.

 If you're using this library for a C++ project, you can swap each occurrence of `typeof` with `decltype`, which *is* standardized in C++.